MDAnalysis/RotamerConvolveMD/doc/example/README.rst

 Compare the output to the reference::

-   diff reference_pre_NO_2015/peptso-xrd-47-rawDistances.dat dat/peptso-xrd-47-rawDistances.dat
+   diff ../../tests/mtssl_2015/reference_pre_NO_2015/peptso-xrd-47-rawDistances.dat dat/peptso-xrd-47-rawDistances.dat

+(If there is no difference then no output will be shown --- this is the expected result.)

-You can also look at the PDF of the distance histogram and compare to reference_pre/peptso-xrd-47.pdf.
+You can also look at the PDF of the distance histogram and compare to ``reference_pre/peptso-xrd-47.pdf``.

-The above test can be run by executing the script ``test_mtssl_pre_2015.sh``.
+The above test can be run by executing the script ``tests/mtssl_2015/test_mtssl_pre_2015.sh`` from the top directory.